 The weak economy and crash of the stock market has also contributed to the drop in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer need service.
 This means there's a smaller pie to be had and there are plenty of telecom providers trying to get their share.
 Once again, the buyer is in control and can shop until he or she gets the price that is right for them.

 A final reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have declined.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to increase as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to drop.
 The only thing that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this matter for another article.
 Until then, enjoy those inexpensive DS3 lines and good luck searching for a price that's right for you!

-We specialize in AL Fractional T1 Line.
-This page is a short summary of the services specifically offered by T1Market in Fort Payne.
+We broker AL Fractional T1 Line.
+This page is a quick listing of the products specifically offered by T1Market in Fort Payne.

-As we go forward, our goal is to regularly enhance our product offerings.
-We now deliver business products usually employed by larger firms, specifically: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Going forward, our objective is to continuously improve our product offerings.
+We now provide business products usually used by bigger companies, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
 Many of our carriers even deliver complimentary managed Cisco routers for multi-year contracts.
-Mainly, our objective is to build a bond with you - our client - that will certainly last for years to come.
-Acquiring your trust is just what we do here.
-Saving you money on inexpensive MPLS services is exactly how we keep it.
+Primarily, our goal is to develop a bond with you - our customer - that will last for years to come.
+Earning your trust is exactly what we do here.
+Conserving you cash on inexpensive bandwidth services is precisely how we keep it.